artkoder/events-bot-new/README.md

 ```
 The command prints the created page URL and confirms that editing works.

+## Backup and restore

+Use `/dumpdb` to download a SQL dump of the current database.
+The bot replies
+with a list of connected channels and the steps required to restore the dump on
+another server.
+Send `/restore` with the dump file attached to load it back.

 ## Telegraph caching

 Telegram desktop may cache the first version of a Telegraph page and ignore